Acoustic ecology: Geophony

+Anthrophony

+Anthrophony is the soundscape defined by man-made sources, like speech or road noise.

+Research on the relationship between visual and auditory experiences in urban settings finds that the positive or negative visual perceptions of a landscape can directly affect the emotional assessment of the location's soundscape.
+A pleasant view or comfortable surroundings can increase people's tolerance and even appreciation for the sounds of an environment.

+People's preferences for noise control have been shown to differ based on the culture and technology of the time period as well as the familiarity or practicality of certain sounds.
+For example, accepted sources of loud noise such as church bells or trucks may not bother a neighborhood as much as someone's new leaf blower, even if it is not as loud as more familiar sounds.
+This is why it is considered difficult to generalize which sounds are unwanted in a community.

+Studying the soundscapes and traumatic impact of war has shown the effectiveness of noise as a psychological weapon to produce fear.

+Impacts of Man-Made Sound on Biospheres

-What is important to point here is the aircraft activity that has been through the years in a continuing development around the world and that has some very good potential to change social-ecological systems.
+Aircraft activity has been a continuing development around the world and has some very good potential to change social-ecological systems.
 In Alaska, for example the communities are reporting that the aircraft disturb wildlife and negatively influence harvest practices and experiences.
-The limited data have some restricted knowledge about the extent of aircraft activity over traditional harvest areas.
-It is actually very impressive to see how much aircraft overflight around the rural subsistence, because apparently the activity is increasing quite a lot and they have reached a median of 12 overflights per day near human development, which is basically six times greater than undeveloped areas.
+The limited data has some restricted knowledge about the extent of aircraft activity over traditional harvest areas.
+It is actually very impressive to see the amount of aircraft overflight around the rural subsistence, because the activity is increasing significantly and they have reached a median of 12 overflights per day near human development, which is six times greater than undeveloped areas.
 Therefore, those planes startle caribou prefer to avoid aircraft themselves, which has a result that they will need to go farther to do a better harvest, but this will occur in adding some costs for fuel, equipment, and the effort for sure.
-Those kind of examples help to understand the impact on social-ecological dynamics in Antartica.
+Those kind of examples help to understand the impact on social-ecological dynamics in Antarctica.

+The ambient noise present within the world's oceans; geophonic, anthrophonic, and biophonic, has been identified as a critical indicator to the well-being of the regional biosphere.